The real LGBTQ+ alternative for the more discerning night life enthusiast...

 Tom: Honestly, there are too many fab moments to list!
 There are definitely moments that stick in my mind, Lucy playing “You Make Me Feel Mighty Real (slow version)” into the full version at the end of the night was super special.
 Shaun J Wright kickin’ off his set singing an accapella of Colonel Abrams – Trapped was divine and I really enjoyed our first Pride party, especially at the end when Michael played Frankie Knuckles – Rain Falls, in the rain!
 Honestly though every party forges a new memory or moment which sticks with you.

-Thisyear you’re hosting both a Boat Party and at Dimensions.
+Thisyear you’re hosting both a Boat Party and stage at Dimensions.
 Can you tell us a bit about the artists you’ve invited along for the evening?

 Michael: Really excited to have Peach and Eris Drew on our stage this year.
 Both people we’ve been following closely as their careers have sky rocketed in recent months and rightly so.
 They are both incredible DJs.
 Had the privilege of hearing Eris play in Leeds a few months back and also listen to her theories on the shamanic ritual of DJing, which I strongly relate to.
 They’re both super lovely people and we’ve met a few times so expect it to be super relaxed and a lot of fun.